eledup/python-challenge/README.md

 # python-challenge

-two challenges using pthon– PyBank and PyPoll
+two challenges using python– PyBank and PyPoll

 both provide analysis on data from a csv file